lijingwang/lijingwang.github.io/_pages/opportunities.md

 Desired qualifications include:

-- MS or BS degrees in earth sciences, hydrology, hydrogeology, environmental science, geology, geophysics, environmental engineering, climate science, data science, or other related fields.
+- M.S. or B.S. degrees in earth sciences, hydrology, hydrogeology, environmental science, geology, geophysics, environmental engineering, climate science, data science, or other related fields.
 - Experience in scientific programming (e.g., Python, Matlab, R, Julia).
 - Experience in machine learning, hydrologic modeling (e.g., MODFLOW, ATS-Amanzi, ParFlow), Bayesian statistics (e.g., Bayes' Rule, Markov chain Monte Carlo), geostatistics, or field work in geophysics/hydrology is highly desirable.

 However, technical skills and publications are not required to join the group.
-Curiosity, patience and diligence are the keys to success, at least as a PhD student.
+Curiosity, patience and diligence are the keys to success.

 ### How to Apply